 Emily is an award winning fundraiser with over a decade’s experience in the charity and higher education funding sectors.
 She has a passion for inspiring collaboration across the third sector and for the power of volunteering.

-Emily is Head of Development at MQ Mental Health Research, the UK’s leading mental health research charity, where she oversees organisational partnerships to ensure they reach greatest impact.
-This includes developing collaborations with other third sector organisations as well as working closely with philanthropists, foundations and corporates to maximise their support and impact.
+Emily is Director of Research Partnerships & Development at MQ Mental Health Research, an award-winning mental health research charity who invest in scientific research all around the world, where she oversees organisational partnerships to ensure they reach greatest impact.
+She has developed their programme of collaborative project delivery with academics across the globe, third and public sector organisations as well as working closely with philanthropists, foundations and corporates to maximise their support and impact.

 Before this, Emily worked in higher education fundraising, first for Bristol University and then at UCL, having entered the fundraising world through the graduate scheme run by the Council for the Advancement and Support of Education (CASE) to build the pipeline of professional fundraisers.